scott-griffiths/bitstring/doc/walkthrough.rst

 There are a few things to note here:

 * To get the different interpretations of the binary data we use properties such as :attr:`~Bits.bin`, :attr:`~Bits.hex`, :attr:`~Bits.oct`, :attr:`~Bits.int` and :attr:`~Bits.bytes`.
 You can probably guess what these all mean, but you don't need to know quite yet.
 The properties are calculated when you ask for them rather than being stored as part of the object itself.
-* Many of the interpretations have single letter aliases, which can also have bit lengths appended to them.
+* Many of the interpretations have single letter aliases, and interpretations can also have bit lengths appended to them.
 This allows expressions such as ``a.u32 = 900`` which will set ``a`` to the 32 bit representation of the unsigned integer ``900``.
 Of course you're not restricted to the usual bit lengths, so something like ``a.i5 = -8`` will work as well.

 Great - let's try some more::